J. Edward Bird: Early life and background

 Born on July 16, 1868, and raised in Barrie, Ontario, on Lake Simcoe, Bird's lineage is Canadian dating back many generations, with a distant Irish past.
 His mother was Elizabeth Bird, and his father was Henry Bird, a prominent citizen of Barrie who worked as a treasurer and clerk for the municipality of Barrie.

 Though Barrie had both a strong farming industry, and a prosperous forestry (saw-milling) industry, Bird's desire to further his education took him beyond the trades of his hometown.
-After completing his schooling at Barrie Collegiate Institute, Bird left for Toronto, where he attended school and began his legal studies at the University of Toronto.
-He then went on to practice law.
-Bird was called to the bar in 1893 and began to practice that same year with the Toronto-based law firm Edgar & Malone.
+After completing his schooling at Barrie Collegiate Institute, Bird left for Toronto, where he attended University of Toronto and then began his legal studies at Osgoode Hall Law School.
+He was called to the bar in 1893 and began to practice that same year with the Toronto-based law firm Edgar & Malone.
 After eight years in Toronto, Bird moved to Kenora, Ontario (then known as Rat Portage), where he helped open an Edgar & Malone branch office.
-Bird remained in Kenora for seven years.
+He remained in Kenora for seven years.

 On July 1, 1899, Bird married Caroline Irwin.
-Irwin and Bird had two sons, Harry J., and Edward I., and in 1903, the family relocated to Canada's west coast in Vancouver, British Columbia.
+Irwin and Bird had two sons, Henry J. (Harry), and Edward I. (Ted), and in 1903, the family relocated to Canada's west coast in Vancouver, British Columbia.

 In Vancouver, Bird continued to practice law.
-He became partner in the firm of Bird, Brydon Jack & McCrossan until 1907.
+He became a partner in the firm of Bird, Brydon Jack & McCrossan until 1907.
 From 1907 to 1912, Bird partnered with MacNeill and practiced in the firm of MacNeill & Bird until 1912, when two others joined the firm, making it MacNeill, Bird, Macdonald & Darling.

 Aside from his practice, Bird held various business interests.
 He held a directorial role with the Coast Quarries, Ltd., the British Columbia Dental Supply Company, Ltd., and the Alberta Lumber Company, Ltd. Notably, Bird was a member of the labour-oriented Socialist Party of British Columbia, and was elected to Vancouver City Council as an alderman in 1908.
 He was a leftist candidate with Marxist ideologies; he and his socialists laid the foundation of the eventual Communist Party of Canada.
 Bird was a member of the Masonic Order alongside MacNeill, and was also a member of the Terminal City Club of Vancouver.

 The Socialist Party of British Columbia was active in reaching out to the Sikhs and their Indian compatriots even before the Komagata Maru incident.
 Bird's interest in the Komagata Maru case was linked to the ideology that he [and his peers] held.